Deep Stops and Scuba Diving – Do I need to do a Deep Stop?

 Which Dive Computers have a Deep Stop function?

-Most dive computers on the market, now have Deep Stops to cover the practices now adopted by many technical and professional divers.
+Many dive computers have a Deep Stop function to cover the practices now adopted by many technical and professional divers.
 These can be adjusted or turned off altogether.

-If you have a dive computer that has a Deep Stop feature, you should probably follow it.
 The Suunto D4i and D4i Novo, and the Suunto D6i dive computers have a Deep Stop function.
-This is activated when diving deeper than 65.6 feet (20 meters).
+This is automatically activated when diving deeper than 65.6 feet (20 meters).
 This is ON by default in Air and Nitrox modes and can be turned OFF.

 What's the effectiveness of Deep Stops?

-Opinions on the effectiveness of Deep Stops remain varied among those in the diving community.
-There is research that shows a reduced venous bubble count after including both Deep Stops and standard decompression stops into a dive plan.
+Opinions on the effectiveness of Deep Stops continue to remain varied.
+There is research that shows there's a reduced venous bubble count after including both Deep Stops and standard decompression stops into a dive plan.
 This is when compared to stopping at decompression stops only.

 The length of a Deep Stop is generally 1 or 2 minutes.
-Adding a Deep Stop while still following the mandated shallower decompression stops has not been shown to be harmful.
-Many divers do report a better post-dive feeling when including Deep Stops into their dive plan.
+Something to consider when adding a Deep Stop into your dive plan is that incorporating Deep Stops into a dive plan have not shown to be harmful when still following the mandated shallower decompression stops.
+Divers have reported a better post-dive feeling when including Deep Stops into their dive plan.

 As part of their program, the Sub-Aqua Association of the UK now includes training on deep stops for all deep dive ascents.

 After more than a hundred years of working on decompression theory and safety, we still can't say with certainty what the ideal decompression profile is.
-In fact, the ideal profile may be slightly different for each of us.
+In fact, the ideal profile will most likely be slightly different for each of us.

 We know that a range of profiles with first stops at different depths have been reasonably successful.
 Scientific studies will continue to give us better evidence over time that will help us find that ideal.